 The decision to prioritize what is more important decides the future course of action in the product roadmap.

-Now that we have established that use case dependencies are more crucial than task dependencies and hence, you need to make sure that the right decision is made.
+We've established that use case dependencies are more important than task dependencies, so you need to make sure the choice you make is the best one.

 Implementation platforms should ideally put use cases at the front and center of the project.
 Sales to implementation hand-offs should be clearly captured by these platforms with the SOW requirements translated into use case-specific actions.